Dirt Diggers Digest Guide to Strategic Corporate Research

 Discrimination and diversity

-One way to find EEOC cases is to search by company name in the archive of press releases on the Commission's website; it goes back to 1994.
-(Data is also in Violation Tracker, which also contains entries on private discrimination lawsuits, especially class actions.)
+One way to find EEOC cases is to search by company name in the archive of press releases on the Commission's website.
+(Data is also in Violation Tracker, which also contains entries on private discrimination class action lawsuits.)
 Private employers above a certain size are required to file an EEO-1 form with the EEOC providing a breakdown of their workforce by race and gender.
 The EEOC does not make these forms public, but under pressure from advocacy organizations some large companies have voluntarily disclosed their EEO-1 forms via their websites.

 Company-specific salary data